susenayw/SmartFit/Data-Science/README.md

 ## 📄 License

-This project is for educational and portfolio purposes only.
+This project is for educational and portfolio purposes.

 ---